Sutton-on-Sea: Railway influence

 The Alford and Sutton Tramway ran from Alford to Sutton-on-Sea on rails set into the road.
 It opened in 1884 and closed five years later.

-Sutton-on-Sea railway station opened as part of the Sutton and Willoughby Railway in 1886, which connected the town southwards, enabling through holiday trains from the industrial Midlands and North of England to reach the resort.
+Sutton-on-Sea railway station opened as part of the Sutton and Willoughby Railway in 1886, which connected the village southwards, enabling through holiday trains from the industrial Midlands and North of England to reach the resort.
 In 1888 the line was extended to Mablethorpe.
 The railway connection encouraged development in Sutton; between July and December 1889 40,328 passengers were carried to Sutton, 1,700 more than to Mablethorpe in the same period.

-The railway stations and line in the town closed on 5 October 1970.
+The railway stations and line in the village closed on 5 October 1970.

 Harbour plans

 Sutton le Marsh (as it was then called) was considered to be an ideal location for a new fishing harbour.
 The Sutton & Willoughby Railway & Dock Company was authorised by Parliament on 28 July 1884 to build docks at Sutton, and to make a railway branch line to the main line at Willoughby.
 Authorised share capital was £60,000.
 The company was unable to raise the capital it needed, and it built only the railway line and not the dock.

 In December 1886 a fresh concern, the North Sea Fisheries Harbour & Dock Company promoted the scheme again, and it asked the Great Northern Railway for financial assistance.
 The GNR was the dominant network in the area, and at that time rail conveyance of fresh fish to the centres of population was good business for railway companies.
 Grimsby was well served by a rival railway company, the Manchester, Sheffield and Lincolnshire Railway and the North Sea Fisheries company hoped that the GNR would fund the construction.
 However the GNR saw that the dock expenditure would be very heavy, and would not pay, and it refused.